• Skip to main content

 Before preparing an SFR, the IRS sends you a series of notices, including CP59, CP515, CP516, and CP518.
 These are letters that essentially state that the IRS didn’t get a tax return from you and that if the IRS doesn’t hear from you, the IRS will take additional action, including filing an SFR.

 If after receiving CP518 (the final notice), you don’t file the missing tax return or contact the IRS to explain why you believe you shouldn’t have to file one, the IRS will prepare the SFR.
 The IRS uses its Automated Substitute for Return (ASFR) computer system to prepare the return, although humans will sometimes double-check an SFR or manually prepare an SFR.
+When the IRS calculates the tax owed through the ASFR system, it uses only the data it has, which may result in a higher balance than if you filed yourself.

 How to Respond to a Substitute for Return